solderneer/solderneer/site/src/content/notes/wellness-is-premium-mediocre.md

 ---
-title: "The wellness industry is premium mediocre"
+title: The wellness industry is premium mediocre
-emoji: "🌻"
+emoji: 🌻
 pubDate: 13-Nov-2022
 updatedDate: 24-Nov-2022
 slug: wellness-is-premium-mediocre
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 * In the same way that premium mediocrity describes our society as in a transition phase between industrialist modernity and digital post-scarcity, the wellness industry is a transition phase between institutional reactive modern healthcare and holistic post-modern preventive care.